Kthom1/BookList/README.md

 ## What is this?

-This is a basic CRUD application created using Express, Graphql, and MongoDB on the server-side.
+This is a basic CRUD application created using Express, Graphql, and MongoDB on the server side.

-The client-side uses React, React-Router, React-Redux, and Apollo-React.
+The client side uses React, React-Router, React-Redux, and Apollo-React.

 ## Usage